mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 - When you register with the Rapid API , you will get the API_key , the Weather_endpoint and flights_API endpoint are from Rapid API

-- Open your bot "Unknown Intent" flow, for simplicity/brevity , we are not defining intents in our bot matching to CLU intents or creating seperate dialog for each intent
+- Open your bot "Unknown Intent" flow, for simplicity/brevity , we are not defining intents in our bot matching to CLU intents or creating separate  dialog for each intent

 - Make a HTTP request to the orchestration prediction url using the Ocp-APIm-Subscription-Key